kstenerud/concise-encoding/cte-specification.md

 Arrays
 ------

-Arrays come in elemental and string form, depending on the array type.
+Array-like data can be represented in elemental or string form, depending on the type.

 ### Elemental Form